 Consider the equation with damping and driving turned off:

-or equivalently η¨=(k/m)η\ddot\eta = -(k/m)\,\eta.
+or equivalently η¨=−(k/m)η.
 This says: acceleration is proportional to displacement, with the proportionality constant negative.
 Functions whose second derivative equals minus a constant times themselves are sines and cosines.

 The undriven, undamped oscillator oscillates at this frequency forever (in the absence of energy loss).
-This is the natural frequency ω0\omega_0.
+This is the natural frequencyω0.

 Second, I have just put a damping term in the equation without saying anything about how big it should be.
-The size of b(x)b(x) controls the sharpness of each local resonance — the Q factor — and it turns out that the passive damping of the basilar membrane is large enough to produce only modestly sharp tuning.
+The size of b(x) controls the sharpness of each local resonance — the Q factor — and it turns out that the passive damping of the basilar membrane is large enough to produce only modestly sharp tuning.
 The exquisite frequency selectivity that human hearing actually has comes from somewhere else: from an active element, the outer hair cell, which injects energy back into the membrane on each cycle and effectively reduces the damping.
-We will spend 4.5 on this, and it will reframe everything in this section.
+Section 4.5 develops this mechanism.

 The driven oscillator at steady state